RobertMakyla/cats-effects-playground/README.md

 # cats-effects-playground
-Cats Effects playgound - following the Rock The JVM course
+Cats Effects playground - following the Rock The JVM course